AndreaFalanti/popnas/README.md

 - Add predictors hierarchy (see _predictors_ folder).
 Predictor abstract class provides a standardized interface for all regressor methods tested during the work.
 Predictors can be either based on ML or NN techniques, they just need to satisfy the interface to be used during POPNAS algorithm and the additional scripts.
+- Add an exploration step to POPNAS algorithm.
+Some inputs and operators could not appear in pareto front networks (or appear very rarely) due to their early performance, making the predictors penalizing them heavily also in future steps.
+Since these inputs and operators could be actually quite effective in later cell expansions, the exploration step now trains a small set of networks that contains these underused values.
+It also helps to discover faster the value of input values >= 0, since they are unknown in B=1 step and progressively added in future steps.
 - Add predictors testing scripts, useful to tune their hyperparameters on data of an already completed run (both time and accuracy).
   These scripts are useful to tune the predictors in case their results are not optimal on given dataset.
 - Migrate code to Tensorflow 2.